diracleo/vue-scrubbable-video/README.md

   * Specify the frames-per-second to balance performance and quality
   * Specify a start and end time to use only a segment of a video
   * Scrubbing is possible even before all frames have been generated
-  * Connect your own scrubbing controls or tether playback to a scrollbar
+  * Connect your own scrubbing controller or tether playback to a scrollbar

 ![](demo2.gif)